When it comes to working dog breeds, Norway seems to have it all.

 They may become bored and destructive if they are not provided with adequate exercise and play throughout the day.

 If you are leaving them home alone for work throughout the day, ensure you provide them with plenty of toys and exercise them well when you get home.

 A good morning walk or run will also help tame destructive behaviors in your absence.

 3. How is the Norwegian Buhund affected by the weather?

 Because the Norwegian Buhund is used to the harsh weather conditions of Norway, they tend to do very well in the cold.

-With that being said, they are less tolerant of the heat and should be outside in limited durations during the summer months.
+They are less tolerant of the heat and should be outside for limited durations during the summer months.